Before Sunrise: Critical reception

-In his review for the Los Angeles Times, Peter Rainer wrote, "It's an attempt to make a mainstream youth movie with a bit more feeling and mysteriousness than most, and, in this, it succeeds".
-Marjorie Baumgarten, in her review for The Austin Chronicle, wrote, "Before Sunrise represents a maturation of Linklater's work in terms of its themes and choice of characters".
-In his review for The New Yorker, Anthony Lane wrote, "Just once, for a single day, Jesse and Céline have given life the sort of shape and charge that until now they have found only in fiction, and may never find again".
-Entertainment Weekly gave the film an "A−" rating and Owen Gleiberman wrote, "Small movies can be as daring as big ones, and Linklater, in his offhand way, is working without a net here.
+In his review for the Los Angeles Times, Peter Rainer wrote "It's an attempt to make a mainstream youth movie with a bit more feeling and mysteriousness than most, and, in this, it succeeds".
+Marjorie Baumgarten, in her review for The Austin Chronicle, wrote "Before Sunrise represents a maturation of Linklater's work in terms of its themes and choice of characters".
+In his review for The New Yorker, Anthony Lane wrote "Just once, for a single day, Jesse and Céline have given life the sort of shape and charge that until now they have found only in fiction, and may never find again".
+Entertainment Weekly gave the film an "A−" rating and Owen Gleiberman wrote "Small movies can be as daring as big ones, and Linklater, in his offhand way, is working without a net here.
 Before Sunrise may be the closest an American has come to the discursive talk gamesmanship of Eric Rohmer".

 Online film critic James Berardinelli has cited the film as "the best romance of all time".
-Entertainment Weekly rated Before Sunrise #25 on their Top 25 Modern Romances list.
+Entertainment Weekly rated Before Sunrise #25 on its Top 25 Modern Romances list.
 In a 2008 Empire poll, Before Sunrise was ranked as the 200th greatest movie of all time.
-In 2010 British newspaper The Guardian ranked Before Sunrise/Before Sunset #3 on their critics' list of 25 best romantic films of all time, and #2 in an online readers' poll.
+In 2010 British newspaper The Guardian ranked Before Sunrise/Before Sunset #3 on its critics' list of 25 best romantic films of all time, and #2 in an online readers' poll.

 Box office

-The film grossed $1.4 million in 363 theaters on its opening weekend, and went on to gross $5.5 million in the United States and Canada and $22.5 million worldwide, nine times its $2.5 million budget.
+The film grossed $1.4 million in 363 theaters on its opening weekend and grossed $5.5 million in the United States and Canada and $22.5 million worldwide, nine times its $2.5 million budget.

 Sequels

-Before Sunset was released in 2004 with Linklater, Krizan, Hawke, and Delpy to equally positive reviews, with the review-gathering site Rotten Tomatoes logging a 95% "Fresh" rating.
-A second sequel, Before Midnight, was released in 2013, again to rave reviews.
+Before Sunset was released in 2004 to equally positive reviews, and Rotten Tomatoes gives it a 95% "Fresh" rating.
+Before Midnight was released in 2013.

-Jesse and Céline also had a very short scene together in Linklater's 2001 animated film Waking Life.
-In this scene, the two are together in bed talking, though since the film is all about lucid dreaming, and from the plot points established in Before Sunset, the thought is that this scene never existed in reality.
+Jesse and Céline also had a brief scene together in Linklater's 2001 animated film Waking Life.